Gilly7CE/Carpet-Addons-Not-Found/README.md

 ## Features

+### dropEyesOfEnderFromEndPortalFrame

+A full end portal frame will drop an eye of ender when right clicked by a player, turning into an empty end portal frame in the process.
+Any connecting end portals will break.

+- Type: `boolean`
+- Default value: `false`
+- Required options: `true`, `false`
+- Categories: `FEATURE`, `EXPERIMENTAL`, `GILLY7CE-CARPET-ADDON`

 ### netheriteAxeInstantMineWood

 A netherite axe with efficiency V combined with the haste II status effect will instant mine wood and nether wood type blocks.